awsdocs/amazon-cloudfront-developer-guide/doc_source/functions-event-structure.md

 # CloudFront Functions event structure<a name="functions-event-structure"></a>

 CloudFront Functions passes an `event` object to your function code as input when it runs the function\.
 When you [test a function](test-function.md), you create the `event` object and pass it to your function\.
 When you create an `event` object for testing a function, you can omit the `distributionDomainName`, `distributionId`, and `requestId` fields in the `context` object\.
-Also, make sure that the names of headers are lowercase, which is always the case in the `event` object that CloudFront Functions passes to your function in production\.
+Make sure that the names of headers are lowercase, which is always the case in the `event` object that CloudFront Functions passes to your function in production\.

 The following shows an overview of the structure of this event object\.
 For more information, see the topics that follow\.